apache/royale-docs/user-interface/layouts.md

 ## Examples

-[Tour de Jewel](https://royale.apache.org/tourdejewel){:target='_blank'} is a suite of examples of the effects you can get with Apache Royale.
-It features our Jewel component set.
-There are seven examples of layouts, with sample code you can download, study, and adapt to your project.
+[Tour de Jewel](https://royale.apache.org/tourdejewel){:target='_blank'} has seven examples of layouts, with sample code you can download, study, and adapt to your project.
+The examples use the Jewel component set, but the layouts would work equally well with any component set.